-14. Parks to Work (P2W) (6000 Characters) FOR P2W PROJECTS ONLY
+14. Parks to Work (P2W) (6000 Characters) FOR P2W PROJECTS ONLY c.
+How will the Agency partner with the other Agencies providing similar services to the target COMMUNITY SERVICES DEPARTMENT NOFO population and/or permanent housing interventions?

 For P2W Projects, provide a means of employment to homeless persons who are 1) difficult to employ or 2) have not been employed consistently in several years.